Sendoushi/social-feed/README.md

             pageId: '',
             fields: '', // Defaults to 'id,message,created_time,likes,comments'
             feed: '', // Defaults to 'feed'
-            limit: 1 // Defaults to 50
+            limit: 1, // Defaults to 50,
-        }
+            timeout: 0 // Optional.
+It should be set in milliseconds }
     },
     twitter: {